johncooked/cheeseria/README.md

 ## Overview

 This repository contains the code for the coding challenge.
 The backend will automatically create the first 5 cheeses upon start up.
 Click on the cheese you are interested in and the price calculator will popup.
-Login as Admin using `admin` and `password` to create, update and delete cheese.
+Login as Admin using `admin` and `password` to create, update and delete cheeses.

 ## Tech Stack